 - Tree roots (which will necessitate sewer pipe repair)

+Pipe leak repair often involves cutting out the damaged section of pipe, sizing and threading a replacement pipe and sealing it in place.
 The best way to get a broken pipe fixed or replaced quickly and efficiently is to get help from professional plumbers.
-There are things you can do for DIY pipe leak repair in the mean time, however.

-For example, you can wrap electrical duct tape around the pipe a few times and keep it tight using hose clamps at both ends of the tape.
-Remember, however: this is only a temporary fix.
-It’s always best to hire professional plumbers to handle any pipe leak repair or sewer pipe repair you need.
+- Wrap electrical duct tape around the pipe a few times and keep it tight using hose clamps at both ends of the tape.

-The experts at Ben Franklin work hard to ensure that we provide you with the best pipe repair and replacement in Dallas and beyond on every single call we take, big and small.
-To “walk the walk,” Ben Franklin makes the three following “Punctual Plumber Guarantees” on pipe repair and replacement or sewer pipe repair job we take on.
-When you hire us, expect:
+The experts at Ben Franklin work hard to ensure that we provide the best pipe repair and replacement in Dallas and the surrounding areas on every call.
+To “walk the walk,” Ben Franklin makes the three following “Punctual Plumber Guarantees” when you hire us: